zkemail/zk-email-verify/docs/zkEmailDocs/UsageGuide/README.md

 For an easy setup, we suggest utilizing [Zkrepl](https://github.com/zkemail/zk-regex), a playground for compiling and testing your circuits in the early stages of development.

-## Step 1: Generating the Regex File
+## Step 1: Create the Regex File
-To convert your target email string into a regex format and compile it into a regex.circom file, please refer to our [zk-regex repository](www.github.com/zkemail/zk-regex).
+Transform your target email string into a regex format and compile it into a regex.circom file.
+For guidance, visit our [zk-regex repository](https://github.com/zkemail/zk-regex).

+Use our dedicated tool to convert regex into circom code [here](https://zkregex.com/)

 ## Step 2: Generate Circuit Inputs